 - Sound management practices for political campaigns

-This type of communications degree will qualify you to pursue an entry-level career in this field.
+This type of communications degree may qualify you to pursue an entry-level career in this field.
 However, another benefit of earning a communications degree is its versatility.
-You will acquire many transferable skills that are in demand across multiple industries — from sports to manufacturing to retail.
+You will be taught many transferable skills that are needed across multiple industries — from sports to manufacturing to retail.

 Types of Jobs in Political Communication